Professor and CSJ Endowed Chair

 - “Mind and Body in Gregory of Nazianzus.”
 In A History of Mind and Body in Late Antiquity.
 Edited by Sophie Cartwright and Anna Marmodoro.
-Cambridge: Cambridge University Press, forthcoming in 2018.
+Pp. 306-320 Cambridge: Cambridge University Press, 2018.

 - “‘Beware of the Leaven of the Pharisees’: Jewish Teaching and Heresy in Early Christian Exegesis of Matt 16:6-12”.
 In The ‘New Testament’ as a Polemical Tool: Studies in Ancient Christian Anti-Jewish Rhetoric and Beliefs.
 Edited by Riemer Roukema and Hagit Amirav.
 Pp. 205-220.
 The Hague: Vandenhoeck und Ruprecht, 2018.

 - “Augustine in the Predestination Controversy of the Ninth Century.
 Part II: The Single Predestinarians John Scotus Eriugena and Hincmar of Rheims.”
 Augustinian Studies 47 (2016): 17-40.

 - “Augustine in the Predestination Controversy of the Ninth Century.
 Part I: The Double Predestinarians Gottschalk of Orbais and Ratramnus of Corbie.”
 Augustinian Studies 46 (2015): 155-184.